 The next morning we were heading out for the day so we didn’t stay for breakfast, although it did look great.
 We did however notice that at the far end of the car park is a little hut and you can book to do various water activities during your stay, making this an even better location, if possible.

-Overall, what can I say, I am a youth hostel convert and I would absolutely 100% look at staying here again or trying out one of the other hostels for a cheap yet wonderful family night away.
+What can I say, I am a youth hostel convert and I would absolutely 100% look at staying here again or trying out one of the other hostels for a cheap yet wonderful family night away.

 Edit – we have now stayed with the youth hostel association a few times including in a teepee and in Oxford city centre.